tymyrddin/blue/source/docs/diy/mailserver/dnssec/howto.md

 * "Signature expired" → Keys need rolling before they expire (automate this!).
 * BIND won’t start → Check logs (journalctl -u bind9).

-## Thoughts

-DNSSEC is powerful but complex.
-For most users:

-* Use a DNSSEC-enabled registrar (Cloudflare, Google Domains).
-* Automate key rotation (with cron or systemd timers).
-* Monitor validation (unbound or dnsmasq for caching).

-Need a simpler setup?
-Try Cloudflare’s DNSSEC (they handle key management).